Jeff Linder: Northern Colorado (2016–2020)

 On May 1, 2016, Linder was hired by Northern Colorado as the 19th men's basketball head coach in program history.
 Linder entered Northern Colorado after the firing of B. J. Hill for numerous NCAA rules violations.
 After an 11–18 debut season in 2016–17, Linder led Northern Colorado to three straight seasons with 20 or more wins.
 The 2017–18 team had a school record 26 wins and won the 2018 CollegeInsider.com Postseason Tournament.

 In 2018–19, Linder was named the Big Sky Conference Coach of the Year after leading Northern Colorado to an all time best 15–5 conference record.
 Northern Colorado went 15–5 in Big Sky play again in 2019–20.

-Wyoming (2020–present)
+Wyoming (2020–2024)

 On March 17, 2020, Linder was hired at Wyoming as the 22nd head coach in program history.
 Inheriting a team that won only two conference games, Linder led Wyoming to a 14–11 (7–9 Mountain West Conference) regular season record in his debut season.
+Linder posted an overall record of 63-59 at Wyoming before he resigned on March 10, 2024, to take an assistant coach position at Texas Tech.